favdv/PowerQuery/README.md

 - If the function is deleted, the report will break.
 To fix this, remove the references to the function and/or rewrite the function.
 - This option is not suitable for patterns.
 - Any bugs or changes introduced in the function within Github will be reflected in the report and could impact performance, functionality in PowerBi, etc.
+- Authentication might be required depending on the type of repo. _**Note:** Depending if the repository is public or private, you might need to authenticate.
+If it is a public repository, you can select the repo from the dropdown and perform authenticate anonymously._
 - Using this method stops auto-refresh as it assumes retrieving the code via a link to github is a dynamic data source when using #shared as the environment.
 To mitigate this, replace #shared with an array of specific functions.
 For instance, if the function only uses Table.AddColumn and Text.Replace functions, the function would look something like this:
 ```
 let